 3 Destinations to Chase the Northern Lights in Pure Michigan

-Michigan is home to nearly 200 waterfalls, over 200 miles of trails and 11,000 miles inland lakes, but did you know it’s also one of the best places in the world to view the northern lights?
+Michigan is home to more than 300 waterfalls, 2,500 miles of trails and 11,000 inland lakes, but did you know it’s also one of the best places in the world to view the northern lights?

 Without getting too technical, the Aurora Borealis, more commonly known as the northern lights, are caused by the sun reflecting on particles in the atmosphere.
 We’re here to share three destinations within the Great Lakes state that give you a perfect glimpse of these celestial sky dances.